stacklok/codegate-docs/docs/toolhive/how-to/manage-mcp-servers.md

 ```

 This removes the container and cleans up the MCP server's entry in your
-configured client(s).
+configured clients.

 :::note

-If you use `docker rm` to remove an MCP container that ToolHive created, it will
+If you use `docker rm` to remove an MCP container that ToolHive created, it
-not clean up the MCP server's entry in your configured client(s).
-Use `thv rm`
+won't clean up the MCP server's entry in your configured clients.
+Use
-to ensure the entry is removed.
+[`thv rm`](../reference/cli/thv_rm.md) to make sure the entry is removed.

 :::